spium/IoT-RIOT/boards/msba2-common/tools/README.txt

 When you start the program, it's small control window appears, and a xterm terminal window is launched.
 The Xterm window allows you to simply leave lpc2k_pgm running and interface with the LPC uart using that window.
-Most people configure "printf" on in their code to print to UART0, which will appear in this window.
+Most people configure "//printf" on in their code to print to UART0, which will appear in this window.

 This program has 4 settings: